raphaelbadawi/filliere-tt/README.md

 ## Update

 Updating packages is as simple as modifying the package.json files with the target versions and running `npm install` locally to update the package-lock.json files.
 It's more complicated to rehydrate this Docker-side since you have to remove the containers and the images (not the volumes) and then rebuild the images (see ./.github/workflows/deploy.yml).

+### PostgreSQL

+Stop running services: `docker compose stop`.
+Then run previous version of PostgreSQL: `docker run -d --name backup-db --platform linux/amd64 --env-file ./back/.env.development.local -v filliere-tt_strapi-data:/var/lib/postgresql/data postgres:12.0-alpine`.
+Dump the database: `docker exec -it backup-db /usr/local/bin/pg_dumpall -U postgres > dumpfile`.
+Remove the backup container: `docker stop backup-db && docker rm backup-db`.
+Remove all "CREATE ROLE "and "ALTER ROLE" lines from the dumpfile.
+If your PostgreSQL password contains any exclamation mark character, you may change your password now (exclamation marks will cause authentication issues).

+You can now run a restore container.
+First remove the target volume if it already exists: `docker volume rm filliere-tt_strapi-data-pg16` then you can `docker run -d --name restore-db --platform linux/amd64 --env-file ./back/.env.development.local -v filliere-tt_strapi-data-pg16:/var/lib/postgresql/data postgres:16-alpine`.
+And do the actual restore: `cat dumpfile | docker exec -i restore-db psql -U postgres -d filliere-tt-back`.
+Adapt the commands to use the POSTGRES_USER set in the .env file (and the production .env file if you're in production).
+Finally you can cleanup: `docker stop restore-db && docker rm restore-db` and restart the services.

 ### Update without downtime